Artananda/StepOut/parts/out.md

 ![freedom](../images/freedom.png "freedom")
 I see some solutions to step out and how to ignore the system.
 It it easy if you know how to, but it might be a challenge for some people.

-The easy way is to not give any might to the governments and the big companies.
+The easy way is to **not** give any might to the governments and the big companies.
 If we don't give them their might, then they are powerless.
 I mean paying taxes.
 If we would stop paying taxes the politician will look for another job.
 I do not mean to just stop to pay, I mean, do not work that much any more and you will earn less and then you do not have to pay much taxes.
 If we don't take out credits any more, then the banksters will get bankrupt.
 The word bankrupt comes from bank and disruption.
 If we do not use their money any more they will loose their power.
 If we do not buy their products then the companies will also get bankrupt.
+We we withdraw all our money, they don't have money left to lent.
+Of course this is not really the full truth, because they area able to create money out of thin air.
+It's just two bookings in the computer.
+One on active and one on passive.

 So we don't have to fight against the system.
 We just not feed it any more!